WhitePeachTea/Employee_Management/README.md

 It came with following fucntions:

-View all employees
+* View all employees
-View employees by their role
+* View employees by their role
-View employees by their department add employees, role or department delete employees, role or department
+* View employees by their department
+* Add employees, role or department
+* Delete employees, role or department
-Update employee's information
+* Update employee's information

 ![alt text](./sample.gif)